 How To Add A Token To Trust Wallet (Quick Guide)

-- Copy the correct contract address for the token from Coinmarketcap, Coingecko, Etherscan, or Bscscan,
+- Copy the correct contract address of the token.

 - Refresh balances to view the token you just added.